VV123/SouLLMate/SouLLMate_v1/readme.md

 ## Installation

 1. Clone the repository:
 conda env create -f environment.yml

 2. Activate the environment:
 conda activate chatbot

 ## Configuration

 1. Set up your OpenAI API key:
 - Open the `Config` class in the main script.
-- Replace `"YOUR API KEY"` with your actual OpenAI API key.
+- Replace `"Your Api Key" ` with your actual OpenAI API key.

 2. Ensure you have the necessary folders:
 - Create a folder named `Rag_document` in the project directory for RAG functionality.

 ## Running the Application